karencfisher/simple-chat/readme.md

 <b>Update:</b> Changed both speech recognition engine to Vosk, and text to speech to pyttsx3.
 These are more efficient, resulting in less latency!
 Vosk performs
 speech recognition, for example, locally rather than incurring an additional API call to the cloud (such as Google Speech Recognition services).
 Pyttsx3 seems faster as well.
 On Windows it uses the SAPI for speech synthesis.
-For other platforms, you may need to install another service such as eSpeak.
+For other platforms, you may need to install another synthesizer such as eSpeak.
 See the pyttstx3 documentation for details.

 https://pyttsx3.readthedocs.io/en/latest/